 Another option is to pour four parts borax substitute to one part vinegar in your toilet at night before scrubbing and cleaning in the morning.
 This is a powerful eco cleaner!

 Refill stations are also becoming a more popular way to top up your toilet cleaner.
 This is great as the option to refill dramatically decreases the use of single-use plastic.

-Try and locate refill stations at your nearest zero waste or health food shop.
+You can find refill stations at your nearest zero waste shop or sometimes in health food shops.

 Concentrated toilet cleaner

 It’s also possible to buy concentrated eco versions of toilet cleaner.
 The reason this is an eco option is because the main ingredient in traditional toilet cleaners is water.
 This is a similar story to eco friendly laundry detergent sheets, which do away with adding water during manufacturing.

 You can just add water at home, which significantly reduces carbon emissions during transport as well as high consumption of water during manufacturing.